Lithuania: DHL freight plane crashes near Vilnius airport – DW – 11/25/2024

 Lithuania: DHL freight plane crashes near Vilnius airportNovember 25, 2024

-A cargo plane flying on behalf of German logistics company DHL crashed near Vilnius International Airport in Lithuania early on Monday, according to Lithuanian authorities.
+A cargo plane flying on behalf of German logistics company DHL crashed into a house near Vilnius International Airport in Lithuania early on Monday, killing at least one person, according to Lithuanian officials.

-The plane had originated in the German city of Leipzig, which is a hub for DHL.
+The plane, operated by the SWIFT airline, had originated in the German city of Leipzig, which is a hub for DHL.

+All of the people in the residential building survived, a spokesperson for Lithuania’s National Crisis Management Center said.

 "City services are currently onsite, along with a fire truck and a command team from Vilnius Airport," the Lithuanian airport authority posted on X. "Airport operations are not disrupted at this time."